carbon-language/carbon-lang/docs/project/commit_access.md

 because the review noted a minor typo, or to resolve merge conflicts.

-Developers with commit access are expected to make reasonable choices about when to approve or merge PRs for others -- generally, the change either needs to be trivially understood without context on the code in question (like a cleanup, typo fix, etc), or the developer should have reasonable context on the code in question.
+Developers with commit access are expected to make reasonable choices about when to approve or merge PRs for others.
+Generally, the change either needs to be trivially understood without context on the code in question (such as a cleanup or typo fix), or the developer should have some context on the code in question.
 If in doubt, feel free to review but leave approving or merging for someone else.

 Similarly, developers with commit access are expected to make reasonable choices about what changes to make to their own PRs without asking for another round of